-the shifting agriculture and agricultural land probably because shifting cultivation type of agriculture characterize the ownership types.
+In terms of ownership types, fire, timber charcoal and natural death account for higher number of stems removals in all the categories of ownership.
+This may be attributed to population growth and inadequate presence of alternative sources of energy for cooking and construction purpose that ultimately forces people to heavily depend on charcoal and timber.
+Irrespective of the fact that, forest under general land is almost open access in which free movement of people take products [39], its contribution to the total removals is low as opposed to private and village land.
+On the other hand, shifting cultivation accounts for the highest AGC removals in the shifting Agriculture and Agricultural land probably because shifting cultivation type of agriculture characterize the ownership types.
 Considering land use types that miombo woodlands falls, it was revealed that shifting cultivation and charcoal account for the highest number of stem removals in grazing and shifting cultivation land.
 This is because large numbers of stems are removed during land preparation in the shifting cultivation.
 Likewise, charcoal making and firewood collection characterize the land.
-Furthermore, natural death, poles, charcoal and firewood collection caused more stems cut in the production forest, protection forest and wildlife reserves land.
+Furthermore, natural death, poles, charcoal and firewood collection causes more stems cut in the production forest, protection forest and wildlife reserves land.
 This is much explained by the nature of the ownership types and the large dependence of charcoal and firewood for cooking energy while poles for construction purposes.
-In contrast, AGC removals that ultimately end up into carbon emissions are driven by charcoal, natural death, shifting cultivation, poles, timber, fire and firewood collection in all land use types.
-This may be attributed by population growth that demand more products from the woodlands and climate change impacts that naturally kill trees through eruption of diseases and drought.
+In contrast, AGC removals that ultimately ends up into carbon emissions are driven by charcoal, natural death, shifting cultivation, poles, timber, fire and firewood collection in all land use types.
+This may be attributed by population growth that demand more products from the woodlands and climate change impacts that naturally kills trees through eruption of diseases and drought.
 Moreover, economic growth based on the export of primary commodities and an increasing demand for timber and agricultural products in a globalizing economy are critical reasons behind carbon emissions.